 $base64string = [Convert]::ToBase64String([IO.File]::ReadAllBytes($Attachment))

-Get the message parameters and covert it to json. $htmlobject is a powershell object.
-You can create a Powershell object and pipe it to Convertto-html
+is a PowerShell object.
+You can create a PowerShell object and pipe it to the ConvertTo-Html

-cmdlet and use that object in the content.
-The content of $htmlobject will create email body.
-Please also make sure you have a sender email address stored in $FromAddress
+will create the email body.
+Also, ensure you have a sender email address stored in the $FromAddress

-powershell variable.
-For example: $FromAddress = “testsender@gmail.com”
+PowerShell variable.
+For example: $FromAddress = “[email protected]”.

-Get the message parameters and covert it to json
+Get the message parameters and covert it to JSON

 $MessageParams = @{